“Find your joy.”

 But, as I mentioned, I believe it’s also about framing and perspective.

 I said to my wife this morning, talking about the IQs, about how they feel like a chore and an obligation.
 True, they did, and in a very visceral way.
 In true Health & Wellness Coach fashion, Bel gave me a few choice observations about the detox, and about the way I was approaching the IQs.
 The best one was that I had to re-frame how I was thinking about things.
-If you´re really into fashion, then check out these neoprene bags.

 It occurred to me that my frame was about constantly digging into myself, drawing on (what seemed like) an empty tank, and pouring myself out when I felt I had nothing to give and didn’t see any value in what I was doing.
 In that moment, I realised the lesson: